willmorrison1/daRt/README.md

 ## Overview

-This section demonstrates the most basic use of daRt to load the “directions” data for the default “cesbio” simulation provided in this respository.
+This section demonstrates the most basic use of daRt to load the “directions” `product` data for the default “cesbio” simulation provided in this respository.
 Determine the type of files you want to load

 ``` r
 sF <- simulationFilter(product = "directions")